deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18252/index.md

 > </details>

-> Table 6 presents the win rates and average response sequence lengths of three language models (SFT, Async Online DPO, Sync Online DPO) and human-written responses on the No Robots dataset.
+> Table 6 presents the win rate and average response sequence length for the SFT model, asynchronous online DPO, synchronous online DPO and human-written responses on the test split of the No Robots dataset.

 </details>